jtsai97/API-Package-Project/README.md

 Parameters: after/before, limit, count

 Technical steps
--Obtain token from Reddit following steps
+-   Obtain token from Reddit following steps
--Code function with parameters set to filter for words and phrases related to the January 2021 stock price surge -Parse JSON format and return into Python dataframe -Clean Python dataframe
+-   Code function with parameters set to filter for words and phrases related to the January 2021 stock price surge
+-   Parse JSON format and return into Python dataframe
+-   Clean Python dataframe
--Analyze results and understand the time frame and correlations -Produce Python package with documentation
+-   Analyze results and understand the time frame and correlations
--Comments
+-   Produce Python package with documentation
+-   Comments

 Since this is still a plan in progress, I welcome any feedback and comments to improve this project!